pluralsight/guides/in-review/python/comparing-unrelated-types/article.md

 ##Python 3

-But wait, there's more!
-What does
-[Python 3](http://www.python.org/getit/releases/3.0/) do in this case?
+Until now, I was using Python 2.7.
+I wanted to know what [Python 3](http://www.python.org/getit/releases/3.0/) would do in this case.

 ```python
 >>> x = range(50)